Code-Institute-Submissions/Recipe-DB/readme.md

 ### Features left to implement

 Unfortunately there was a lot of time wasted in my project due to trying to achive this using mySQL instead of MongoDB.
 Whilst I carried out a lot of work designing a relational db schema, I found the lack of clarity on how to integrate with Pymysql and/or flask-mysql was bringing my work to a standstill.
 Eventually I felt that I had no choice but to migrate to a MongoDB database and felt this to be much more user-friendly.
 The CodeInstitue's resources were also of more use re MongoDB - frankly I wish that I had elected to use MongoDb from day 1.
+The version control on git should confirm the issues faced.
 For information I have included the mySQL Schema and ERD.

 ## Technologies Used